 The previous example is obviously something that you do not want to deploy in a large scale environment, especially the spawning of all these parallel threads that execute these external web service calls, which will become a huge bottleneck.
 If you consider that the default number of worker threads in Tomcat is 250 it means that you can only sustain 11 parallel searches that return an average of 20 search results.
 After that it means that Tomcat has to queue incoming requests.

-Looking at individual transactions like the example above is great to identify the flaw of an implementation.
+Looking at individual transactions like the example above is great to identify the flaw in an implementation.
 In order to better understand what is going on in a system, when it is under load I recommend looking at the Connection and Thread Pool metrics exposed via JMX.
 Here is an example of monitoring the DB Connection Pool Usage for 4 JVMs in a Cluster.
 Easy to see that some of these pools are exhausted with 20 used connections:

 The root cause of exhausted pools is not only excessive usage.
 It can also be caused by e.g: some long running SQL Queries, long running batch jobs in async threads or long running external calls.
-In that case it is always good to have good timeout settings for these types of activities.
+In that case, it is always good to have good timeout settings for these types of activities.
 If you expect a remote call to respond within 1s then there is no need to define a default timeout of 60s.
 If the call doesn’t return within 1s or lets say 5s (to give it a bit more time) it is better to abort that call and free your thread!

 Another good sanity check is correlating incoming requests with the total amount of active threads.
 The following shows the Dynatrace Process Health dashboards where you see these two metrics.
 It is easy to spot that the JVM on average runs 26x more threads than incoming requests!